Best LatAm Staffing Firms in 2026: A Buyer’s Comparison Guide

 Vetting rigor: Acceptance rates below 5% indicate serious technical screening.
 This analysis prioritized multi-stage processes that test coding ability, system design thinking, and communication skills rather than just resume reviews.

-Pricing transparency: All-in models beat percentage markups for predictability.
-Platforms that hide developer compensation or add surprise fees scored lower than those publishing clear rate cards.
+Pricing transparency: Platforms that hide developer compensation or add surprise fees scored lower than those publishing clear rate cards.

 Service model: Recruiting-only agencies leave companies handling compliance.
 EOR platforms skip talent sourcing.
 This evaluation prioritized hybrid models that combine both, then noted which companies excel at each piece separately.